SSWConsulting/SSW.Rules.Content/rules/do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 ---
 type: rule
-title: General - Do you know rules are made for the guidance of wise men and the obedience of fools?
+title: Do you know rules are made for the guidance of wise men and the obedience of fools?
-uri: do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools
+uri: continual-improvement
 authors:
   - title: Adam Cogan
     url: https://ssw.com.au/people/adam-cogan